ptitSeb/gl4es/USAGE.md

 ##### LIBGL_DBGSHADERCONV
 Log to the console all shaders before and after conversion
-* 0 : Don't log anything
+* 0 : Default: don't log anything
 * 1 : Log all shaders that goes thru shaderconv, before and after conversion.